Marshal-Emanuel/JAVA-SHA2-56/README.md

 5. Enter the input and press enter.
 The program will process the input and display the hashed output in hexadecimal format.
 6. The program will terminate with display a message in ASCII art.

+7. ##Can be used as a plugin for hashing functionailties :D